Tutorial - Getting Started with PCB Design

 - You can configure 3D workspace display options using the View Configurations dialog (shortcut: L) when the board is in 3D Layout Mode.
 There are options to choose various surface and workspace colors as well as vertical scaling, which is handy for examining the PCB internally.
 Some surfaces have an opacity setting - the greater the opacity, the less 'light' passes through the surface, which makes objects behind less visible.
 You can also choose to show 3D bodies or render 3D objects in their (2D) layer color.

-- To display the components in 3D each component needs to have a suitable 3D model.
+- To display the components in 3D, each component needs to have a suitable 3D model.
 You can import 3D STEP-format models into component footprints, or you can create your own component shape by placing 3D Body Objects in the footprint in the library editor.
 Check out 3D Content Central for STEP format component models.
-For more information on creating 3D bodies for components, refer to the Including Three-Dimensional Component Detail section of the Creating Library Components Tutorial tutorial.
+For more information on creating 3D bodies for components, refer to the Including Three-Dimensional Component Detail section of the Creating Library Components Tutorial.

-- To export 3D PCB documents in STEP format, select File » Save Copy As.
+- To export the 3D PCB in STEP format, select File » Export.

-- You can create a clipboard snapshot of the current view in 3D mode, click once on the workspace and press CTRL + C. Select the required resolution in the 3D Snapshot Resolution dialog, the image is stored on the Windows clipboard in bitmap format, ready for use in other applications.
+- You can create a clipboard snapshot of the current view in 3D mode, click once on the workspace and press Ctrl + C. Select the required resolution in the 3D Snapshot Resolution dialog, the image is loaded into the Windows clipboard in bitmap format, ready for use in other applications.
+If the 3D Snapshot Resolution dialog does not appear, select a 3D body first, then try again.

-- You can import an enclosure designed in an MCAD application into Altium Designer's PCB editor and check the board for fit.
+- You can import an enclosure designed in an MCAD application into the PCB editor and check the board for fit.
 For more information on integration with MCAD applications refer to the Integrating MCAD Objects and PCB Designs tutorial.
 The tutorial uses the same multivibrator design.

 Now that you've completed the design and layout of the PCB, you will want to produce output documentation to get the board reviewed, manufactured and assembled.
 Output settings can be configured from within the PCB editor, these settings will be stored in the project file.
 Output settings can also be configured in an Output Job File, a dedicated output settings document.